Will the Trail Blazers cover the spread vs. the Spurs? Promo Codes, Betting Trends, Records ATS

 Additional Trail Blazers Insights & Trends

-- The Trail Blazers are 5-5 against the spread and 2-8 overall over their last 10 contests.
+- The Trail Blazers are 4-6 against the spread and 2-8 overall over their past 10 games.

-- Six of Trail Blazers' past 10 outings have gone over the total.
+- In their past 10 games, the Trail Blazers have gone over the total six times.

-- Portland has covered the spread in a lower percentage of its home games than away games.
-It has covered five times in 14 games at home, and it has covered nine times in 15 games when playing on the road.
+- Against the spread, Portland has played worse when playing at home, covering five times in 15 home games, and nine times in 15 road games.

 Bet on this or any NBA matchup at BetMGM